 If you have been diagnosed with active TB disease, you can be treated with medicine.
-You will need to take and finish all of your TB medicine as directed better and prevent other people from getting sick.
+You will need to take and finish all of your TB medicine as directed

 The best way to remember to take your medicines for active TB disease is by receiving directly observed therapy (DOT).
 Through DOT, you will meet with a health care worker every day or several times a week either in-person or virtually.
 The health care worker will make sure that the TB medicines are working as they should.